Popular

 3. Professional Attitude

-Woman updates her resume
+Woman on laptop updates her resume

 Bigstock

-List a professional sounding email address—not "partyanimal_687" or "2cool4u15."
+List a professional-sounding email address—not "partyanimal_687" or "2cool4u15."
 Also, list a phone number that is attached to a professional voicemail greeting.
 Potential employers don't need to hear reality TV, loud music, kids crying, or road noise in the background.
 If this means you have to re-record your voicemail greeting, so be it.

 4. Objective Keywords